freeCodeCamp/freeCodeCamp/README.md

 Welcome to Free Code Camp's open source codebase!
 =======================

+#Note
+We're currently very close to moving from express to loopback.
+As such, please keep in mind that the instructions here for setting up and running the project do not directly translate to the staging branch.
+Additionally, the file structure is quite a bit different.
+As always, the staging branch is the appropriate place to branch off of to fix/add something!

 Free Code Camp is an open-source community of busy people who learn to code, then build projects for nonprofits.

 Our campers (students) start by working through our free, self-paced, browser-based curriculum.
 Next, they build several practice projects.
 Finally, we pair two campers together with a stakeholder from a nonprofit organization, and help them build the solution the nonprofit has requested.